Hydrocracker wins Brighton Argus Angel Award for

 Was Francis Bacon right?
 Where does justice end and revenge begin?
 And where does forgiveness come in?

-Hydrocracker invites you to join its quest to develop a Revenge Tragedy for the 21st century.
+On May 15, Hydrocracker invited an audience to join its quest to develop a Revenge Tragedy for the 21st century.

-Featuring research material, performed scenarios and a panel including Dr Mark Devenny (Centre for Applied Politics, Philosophy and Ethics), Marina Cantacuzino (founder of the Forgiveness Project) and Jo Berry (founder of Building Bridges for Peace, whose father was a victim of the bombing of Brighton's Grand Hotel), Hydrocracker will provoke, challenge and coax a group response to the question of revenge.
+The event featured public debate, performed scenarios - directed by Joanne McInnes - and a panel discussion featuring Dr Mark Devenny (Centre for Applied Politics, Philosophy and Ethics), Marina Cantacuzino (founder of The Forgiveness Project), Jo Berry (founder of Building Bridges for Peace, whose father was a victim of the bombing of Brighton's Grand Hotel), and psychotherapist Robin Shohet.

-The debate is part of an Arts Council-funded project to create a full-length Revenge play, to be written by Hydrocracker playwright Neil Fleming.
+The debate was part of an Arts Council-funded project to create a full-length Revenge play, to be written by Hydrocracker playwright Neil Fleming.
 Feedback from the audience will be used in further development work by Hydrocracker, and will also be used in our ongoing blog of the project, to be launched shortly.

 In association with University of Brighton's Understanding Conflict Research Group.